 Memorystore for Redis committed use discounts automatically apply to your spending on Memorystore for Redis and Memorystore for Memcached instances for your billing account.
 This flexibility helps you achieve a high utilization rate of your commitment across regions and projects without manual intervention, saving you time and money.

-Memorystore for Redis CUDs do not apply to your spending on Cloud Storage storage, backup, or network egress, or Memorystore for Redis M1 capacity tier instances (less than 5 GB).
+Memorystore for Redis CUDs don't apply to your spending on Cloud Storage storage, backup, or network egress, or Memorystore for Redis M1 capacity tier instances (less than 5 GB).

 Purchase a Memorystore for Redis CUD